mmeierer/react-server-slideshow/README.md

   <br>
 3. **Publish:**

-<br>Push entire project to your heroku repository.
+  Push entire project to your heroku repository.

 <br>